Gender of God in Christianity: New Testament

 Jesus Christ, the Son of God is referred to with masculine pronouns, and is generally noted to be a male gendered human being throughout the New Testament.
 Despite this general reference, Jesus himself does use feminine metaphorical language to talk about himself.
 In the Gospel of Matthew, Jesus says:

 How often have I desired to gather your children together as a hen gathers her brood under her wings, and you were not willing!
 See, your house is left to you, desolate.

 The New Testament also refers to the Holy Spirit in masculine terminology, most clearly in the Gospel of John 14–16.

 Early Church views

-Clement of Alexandria (150–215AD) wrote about God's motherly and fatherly characteristics, but did not refer to God with feminine language or pronouns.
+Clement of Alexandria (150–215 AD) wrote about God's motherly and fatherly characteristics, but did not refer to God with feminine language or pronouns.

 Augustine of Hippo similarly used feminine metaphors, but not pronouns.

 This is a general trend in the early church patristics, using specifically motherly imagery but not feminine pronouns for God.
 God is generally not referred to with feminine characteristics outside of mothering.